mariocasciaro/scatter/README.md

 The same technique can be applied with deadlocks at initialization time (injected with `properties` or `initialize`).

-PS: Don't worry, event with `delayinit!<module name>` the module will be fully initialized as soon as the main application cycle will start.
+PS: Don't worry, even with `delayinit!<module name>` the module will be fully initialized as soon as the main application cycle starts.

 __Example__